ayesharazakh/Early-Prediction-of-Alzheimer-s-Disease-A-Machine-Learning-Framework-Leveraging-Clinical-Biomarkers/README.md

 # Early-Prediction-of-Alzheimer-s-Disease-A-Machine-Learning-Framework-Leveraging-Clinical-Biomarkers
 A machine learning analysis of Alzheimer's biomarkers using clinical data from 2,149 patients.
 Gradient Boosting achieved 95% accuracy in prediction.
 SHAP interpretation identified key clinical factors.
 Supports early detection approaches in neurodegenerative disease care.

-# Predictive Modeling of Alzheimer's Disease

-This project implements a machine learning framework to analyze clinical biomarkers for Alzheimer's Disease prediction.

 ## Project Overview

 The goal of this project is to develop a predictive model for Alzheimer's Disease using clinical and lifestyle biomarkers from a dataset of 2,149 patients.
 The analysis compares multiple machine learning algorithms to identify the most effective approach for early detection.